zudochkin/awesome-newsletters/README.md

 ### Cloud Development
 * [Cloud Development Weekly](http://clouddevweekly.co/).
 News, links and resources for developers working with cloud services, cloud APIs, and cloud-based tools.
+* [Your weekly Azure news fix](http://azureweekly.info/).
+Azure Weekly is a summary of the week's top news in the Microsoft Azure ecosystem, as well as interesting historic content that's well worth reading.

 ### Configuration Management
 * [Briefs On Ansible](https://valdhaus.co/newsletters/ansible/).
 "Briefs on Ansible" is an unofficial newsletter that sends you updates on the top news in the Ansible community.